 - CORE MPO has prioritization authority over HIP-funded projects and CRRSSA-funded projects.
 These funds have lapsing dates.
 The MPO conducted Calls for Projects in 2020 and 2021 to award these funds.
 The projects programmed with HIP or CRRSAA funds should be considered TIP priority projects as they have gone through the competitive project selection process.
-Those projects with construction funds authorized are not included in the list. - o PI# 0017415, SR 26/US 80 @ LAZARETTO CREEK awarded HIP funds - o PI# 0017515, I-16 @ SR 17 (I-16 Interchange at Little Neck Road) awarded HIP funds - o PI# 0017975, Chevis Road Improvement Project awarded CRRSAA funds - CORE MPO has prioritization authority over the Surface Transportation Block Group (STBG Y230)- and Transportation Alternatives (Y301)- funded projects.
+Those projects with construction funds authorized are not included in the list. - o PI# 0017415, SR 26/US 80 @ LAZARETTO CREEK awarded HIP funds - o PI# 0017515, I-16 @ SR 17 (I-16 Interchange at Little Neck Road) awarded HIP funds - PI# 0017975, Chevis Road Improvement Project awarded CRRSAA funds - CORE MPO has prioritization authority over the Surface Transportation Block Group (STBG Y230)- and Transportation Alternatives (Y301)- funded projects.
 The MPO conducted Calls for Projects for these funding sources in 2020 2022 and built up a priority project list as well as a waiting list for the FY 2024 2027 TIP.
 The MPO's Technical Coordinating Committee (TCC) has reviewed and evaluated the applications and ranked them based on their scores.
 Since the eligibility overlaps with each other, some projects may be awarded multiple funding sources.
 The following table lists the rankings during the 2022 competitive project selection process.
-The awarded studies have had funds authorized in FY 2023, so they will not be considered priorities for the FY 2024 2027 TIP.
+The awarded studies have had funds authorized in FY 2023, so they are not considered priorities for the FY 2024 2027 TIP.

-Y230 Y301 Project Rank Rank Comment City of Savannah - I-516 @ CS 1503 DeRenne Aveenue (PI#0008358) 1 Chatham County - I-95 at Airways Ave Interchange Improvements (PI#0018402) 2 Awarded Y230 funds for FY 2023.
-Chatham County - State Route 204 Access Study 3 Funding (Y230) authorized Chatham County - I-16 at SR17 (PI#0017515) 4 Chatham Area Transit-State of Good Repair Fleet Replacement 5 Awarded Y230 funds for FY 2024.
-Chatham County - State Route 25 Corridor Study 6 Funding (Y230) authorized Chatham County - President Street Railraod Crossing Elimination Project 7 Funding (Y230) authorized City of Tybee Island - SR 26.US80 Over the Bull River (PI# 0017414) 8 Awarded Y230 funds for FY 2024.
+Y230 Y301 Project Rank Rank Comment City of Savannah - I-516 @ CS 1503 DeRenne Aveenue (PI#0008358) 1 Awarded Y230 funds for FY 2024.
+Chatham County - I-95 at Airways Ave Interchange Improvements (PI#0018402) 2 Awarded Y230 funds for FY 2023.
+Chatham County - State Route 204 Access Study 3 Funding authorized Chatham County - I-16 at SR17 (PI#0017515) 4 Chatham Area Transit-State of Good Repair Fleet Replacement 5 Awarded Y230 funds for FY 2024.
+Chatham County - State Route 25 Corridor Study 6 Funding authorized Chatham County - President Street Railraod Crossing Elimination Project 7 Funding authorized City of Tybee Island - SR 26.US80 Over the Bull River (PI# 0017414) 8 Awarded Y230 funds for FY 2024.
 City of Savannah - Tide to Town/ Middleground Rd Phase 9 1 Awarded Y301 funds for FY 2023.
 Chatham County - Chevis Road Improvement Project(PI#0017975) 10 2 Chatham County - Garrard Avenue (PI#0017976) 11 3 Awarded Y230 funds for FY 2024.
 Chatham County - Green Island Multipurpose Trail 12 4 Awarded Y301 funds for FY 2023.
 City of Richmond Hill - Ivey and Linwood Sidewalks 5 Awarded Y230 funds for FY 2024.
+Disharand Hill has as superted to some of the age of art of the delice and I = I = = = = : = at in mat in charled in the final TIP

-- CORE MPO has prioritization authority over projects to be programmed with the newly established Carbon Reduction Program under IIJA.
-It is expected that guidance on this program will be released in September 2023.
-CORE MPO will conduct a Call for Projects for the program funds in later 2023 if needed through a competitive process.
-The projects to be awarded these funds will be considered priorities and will be amended into FY 2024 2027 TIP. - CAT has identified the following transit priorities. - Operational Analysis and Transit Development Plan (COA/TDP) efforts - O Sustainability aims in growth of the EV, diesel and hybrid fleet for surface and marine transport
+- Richmond Hill has requested to cancel the project after the ranking was developed.
+The project is not included in the final TIP. - CORE MPO has prioritization authority over projects programmed with the newly established Carbon Reduction Program under IIJA.
+Many sidewalk and bike projects are eligible for these program funds.
+For FY 2024 - 2027 TIP, the final rankings for allocation of Y230 and Y301 funds were used to allocate the CRP funds to eligible projects because these projects have gone through the project evaluation and prioritization process. - CAT has identified the following transit priorities. - O Completion and associated implementation steps for Master Transit Plan and Comprehensive Operational Analysis and Transit Development Plan (COA/TDP) efforts - O Sustainability aims in growth of the EV, diesel and hybrid fleet for surface and marine transport